VEGETARIAN FRIENDLY

-Caramelised sweet potato, crispy chickpeas and salty feta with a bright herby yoghurt.
+Caramelised sweet potato, crispy chickpeas, salty feta and bright herby yoghurt.

 1 HOUR 10 MINS